Moka Eva

 Sep 2025 - Jan 2026

-Moka is a leading HR SaaS platform backed by $150M in funding, serving global enterprises like DJI and Tesla.
+Moka is a leading HR SaaS platform serving enterprises like Nvdia, Tesla, and DJI.

-Our core user is the recruiter, who sits between candidates and hiring managers throughout the hiring process.
-Their goal: find the best match.
+Our core user is the recruiter, connecting candidates and hiring managers throughout hiring.

 Landscape Research